 - A parent asking for additional financial support;

 - Issues that impact on the child’s or children’s day-to-day life; and

 - Taking the child/ren out of the country.

 Our large family law team has a vast amount of knowledge in private childcare arrangements and extensive experience in working with parents and those with an interest in the physical and emotional well-being of the child or children.
-This ensures that the child’s best interests are taken into account and that a successful outcome is achieved.
-We also assist extended family members who want to be considered as guardians for, or seek to have contact with, a child or children.
+This ensures that the child’s best interests are taken into account and achieving a successful outcome.

 As one of the West Midlands most successful and respected law firms, our solicitors are passionate about delivering expert legal advice to support you to achieve a successful resolution to your legal issue.
 Our advice is practical, clear, and we work with our clients to guide them through every step of the legal process.
 Our experienced teams have the knowledge, experience and sensitivity to assist individuals and their families through periods of uncertainty and difficulty.